aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 Every plugin should receive and store the address of the DAO it is associated with upon initialization.
 This is how the plugin will be able to interact with the DAO that has installed it.

 In addition, your plugin implementation might want to introduce other storage variables that should be initialized immediately after the contract was created.
-For example, in the `SimpleAdmin` plugin example, we want to store the `admin` address.
+For example, in the `SimpleAdmin` plugin example (which sets one address as the full admin of the DAO), we'd want to store the `admin` address.

 ```solidity
 contract SimpleAdmin is Plugin {